saphirasnow/EffectsTransitions/README.md

 ### Feathered:
 Wipe: Wipe at any angle across the screen.
 Circular Iris: The image is revealed as a circular hole grows in the center of the frame.
-Midsweep: Windshield wipe from the top of the frame. (note: reccommended smaller feather value than the others!)
+Midsweep: Windshield wipe from the top of the frame. (note: recommended smaller feather value than the others!)
 Halfwidth Wipe: Perform the wipe from opposite directions, splitting the frame in half.

 ### Not Feathered: